Pain after an ectopic pregnancy

 With methotrexate treatment, many report feeling intense fatigue and it is important to rest.
 During methotrexate treatment, cramping abdominal (tummy) pain is the most common side effect and usually occurs during the first 2 to 3 days of treatment.
 Because abdominal pain is also a sign of a ruptured ectopic pregnancy which can be life-threatening and there can still be a risk of rupture with low or falling hCG levels (human chorionic gonadotropin), report any abdominal pain to your health professional.

 I am experiencing abdominal pain several weeks/months after an ectopic pregnancy.
 Is this normal?

-Following an ectopic pregnancy, it is not unusual to feel pain and discomfort in the abdomen for some time after your treatment.
-Awareness of such feelings can also be heightened as a result of the experience of losing a pregnancy and because of the frightening and distressing experience you had to go through.
+Following an ectopic pregnancy, it is not unusual to feel pain and discomfort in the lower abdomen for some time after your treatment.
+Awareness of such feelings can also be heightened as a result of the experience of pregnancy loss and because of the frightening and distressing experience you had to go through.
 There are a number of reasons why you may be aware of the aches in your abdominal area:

 - It could be that your normal cycle is trying to resume and the pain you are experiencing may be due to your body preparing to ovulate, or your period might be about to arrive

 - It could be that your awareness of your menstrual cycle and your ovulation have been heightened.
 Many women report that they are aware of ovulation pain after an ectopic, when they never experienced it before

 - It might simply be down to heightened perception and awareness because of the experience you have been through of your previous ectopic pregnancy

 There is no clinical evidence that adhesions (scar tissue) directly cause pain.
 However, some people do link discomfort to scar tissue even though this is anecdotal and not scientific.
 In addition, there is no evidence that shows that surgery to divide adhesions is helpful.